The Villain You Love to Hate

 "The Villain You Love to Hate"

-The two interviews, that I have included, with Katherine MacGregor, give a clear picture of the ride that Mrs. Oleson takes her neighbors and the viewers of "Little House on the Prairie" on.
+The interview, that I have included, with Katherine MacGregor, gives a clear picture of Mrs. Oleson, as the villain you love to hate on "Little House on the Prairie."

 You can still find the re-runs of "Little House on the Prairie" on television.
 It was first aired in 1974 and ended in 1983 but the series still entertains new and returning audiences.
 "Little House" is a family series which brings alive the real feelings of many different people in different walks of life and on different journeys in life.
 The historical scenes in each episode share visually what life was like in the late 1800s and the early 1900s.
 The subject matter of many of the episodes are also historical and give insight into the thinking of the people of that time.

 I encourage you to find the re-runs on TV or purchase the DVDs and books.
 You won't be disappointed because the emotional rollercoaster rides provided by Harriet Oleson will keep you entertained.